Trying to make hybrid stick?

 To develop the most appropriate way of working and workplace design for your business there are some key steps to follow, each one supported by intentional communications.

 1. Employee Engagement.
-It is important to understand, at a granular level about employee preference across a whole range of metrics, including activities/tasks, locational, working setting and who they need to collaborate with and when and any technology needs as well as gaining insights on culture and social needs.
-Engage with team leaders in interviews to understand their preferences for their team, identifying challenges, opportunities and upcoming changes that need to be included.
+It is important to understand, at a granular level, about your employees’ preferences across a whole range of metrics, including activities/tasks, location, work-setting, who they need to collaborate with, when, and any technology needs, as well as gaining insights on culture and social needs.
+Engage with your team leaders in interviews to understand their preferences for their team, and to identify challenges, opportunities, and upcoming changes that need to be included.

-2. Worker Profiling.
-It helps to create typical employee ‘personas’ at this stage, ranging from whether they are a focus or collaborative style worker and capturing their level of locational preference (remote/in-office) so that you know how many people are in the office at any one time; it recognizes that ‘one size does not fit all’ and becomes a very useful tool for the change management and implementation process.
-This process also has the significant advantage of forecasting how many people will being a building on a typical week.
-(Our WEX tool does this automatically)
+2. Worker Personas.
+It helps to create typical employee personas at this stage, ranging from whether they are a focus or collaborative style worker and capturing their level of locational preference (remote/in office) so that you know how many people are in the office at any one time.
+It recognizes that “one size does not fit all”, and becomes a very useful tool for the change management and implementation process.
+This also has the significant advantage of forecasting how many people will be in a building on a typical week, key to successful real estate planning.
+(Our WEX tool does this automatically.)

 3. Workplace as a Venue.
-The workplace should be somewhere an employee wants to be, a hub of excitement, brand, culture and one that fosters creativity and inspires employees and provides a better and different workplace experience to working from home.
+Your workplace should be somewhere your employees want to be, a hub of excitement, brand, and culture.
+It should foster creativity, inspire your employees, and provide a different workplace experience to working from home.

 5. Neighbourhood Strategy.
-When employees come into the office it is usually to collaborate, (focus work being successfully completed at home) they want a ‘home’ base that they can come back to, to be with their own co-workers.
-These neighbourhood spaces are shared with their team at the core, and as you move further from the core spaces, they are shared with surrounding teams, facilitating spontaneous interaction and collaboration.
+When employees come into the office it is usually to collaborate (focus work being successfully completed at home) they want a base that they can come back to, to be with their own team.
+These neighborhood spaces are shared with their team at the core, and as you move further from the core spaces, they are shared with surrounding teams, facilitating spontaneous interaction and collaboration.

 6. Formal Meeting Protocols.
-Many businesses find that for formal meetings which would previously have been held in a meeting room, that a “remote-first” strategy gives everyone equality of participation; not favouring an onsite group of employees in a meeting room.
+Many businesses find that for formal meetings which would previously have been held in a meeting room, a “remote first” strategy gives everyone equality of participation; not favoring an onsite group of employees in a meeting room.
 It is a protocol where everyone joins the meeting from their own laptop, regardless of location.
-For those in the office that means providing small booths with good acoustic properties.
+For those in the office, that means providing small booths with good acoustic properties.

 7. Workplace Protocols/Neighbourhood Guide.
-Employees need to be clear about how to use the new work settings, a simple ‘neighbourhood guide’ explains about the spaces and how they can be used.
-It also explains about safety in the workplace, and new features or technology that they may not be familiar with, like booking and entry systems.
-Allowing employees to make an informed choice of the work setting that is most effective for the task.
+Employees need to be clear about how to use the new work-settings, a simple neighborhood guide about the spaces and how they can be used.
+It also explains safety in the workplace and new features or technology that they may not be familiar with, such as booking and entry systems.
+This allows employees to make an informed choice of the work setting that is most effective for the task.
 This guide is best co-created in conjunction with team change champions.

 3. Continual Development.
 The change journey is a continuum, and there will be a need to make changes and develop new solutions over time.
-Businesses will need to continue to monitor performance and effectiveness of the new workplace design and protocols.
+Your business will need to continue to monitor performance and effectiveness of the new workplace design and protocols and make the necessary tweaks to optimize performance.
 Technology can help with this along with periodic surveys and engagement with employees.

 Why is a Pilot Project Important?

-The pilot project can be defined as a single team, department, floor of a building, a building or a geographic region of employees.
-It commences with a deep engagement program including employee experience and activity analysis survey, interviews at two levels of leadership, workshops and where appropriate observational studies.
+The pilot project can be defined as a single team, department, floor of a building, a building, or a geographic region of employees.
+It commences with a deep engagement program including employee experience and activity analysis surveys, interviews at two levels of leadership, workshops, and, where appropriate, observational studies.

-Initial ideas for workplace and technology interventions will be developed along with reviewing and identifying any changes required to employees contracts, guidelines and procedures etc.
+Initial ideas for workplace and technology interventions will be developed along with reviewing and identifying any changes required to employees contracts, guidelines, procedures, etc.

 The pilot project will confirm viability and scalability and enable proposed designs, processes and procedures to be tested.
 It will confirm the appropriateness and of any new tools proposed and any new working practices comply with statutory standards.
 It also enables the benefits to be tested and a more reliable investment appraisal to be created for the main project.